magnate3/raspberry-pi-os-qemu/docs/lesson00/rpi-os.md

 Alternatively, you may do everything on your local machine, here are suggestions:

 - Linux.
 Recommended: Ubuntu 20.04 LTS.
 - Windows: WSL or WSL2.
 See [instructions](https://docs.microsoft.com/en-us/windows/wsl/install-win10#:~:text=To%20check%20your%20version%20and,command%20in%20Windows%20Command%20Prompt).
+My Windows machine runs WSL2 with Ubuntu18.04.
 - OS X: (likely HomeBrew is needed.
 Not tested)

 ### Toolchain